redkite-labs/redkitecms-docs/book/interface.rst

 a block that contains an hypertext content, a block that contains an image, a block that contains a link and so on.

-Each Block has an appropriate inline editor to change its content.
+Each Block has an appropriate inline editor to handle the content.

 This topic is covered in detail in the `blocks management`_ chapter.